iamvery/iamvery.github.com/_posts/2015-02-16-shortcut-long-pain.markdown

 <%= f.text_field "owner" %>
 ~~~

-You have had to give up the convenience of looping over fields to display
+You had to give up the convenience of looping over the fields to display the
-the last set.
-Further, it seems a little odd that "size", a required field, is
+last set.
+Further, it seems a little odd that "size", a required field, is not
-not included in the `required_fields` collection.
+included in the `required_fields` collection.

 As it turns out, the programmer convenience of iterating over these fields to
 save some keystrokes should not have been captured in the code.
 This is an